Southern Vectis: Deregulation

-In 1986, Southern Vectis acquired Newport bus station as part of its privatisation and refused competitors access.
-The Office of Fair Trading report in 1988 found Southern Vectis' behaviour anti-competitive.
-Southern Vectis was told to allow competitors to use the bus station or to appear before the Competition Commission.
-Gange's Minicoaches, the plaintiff, was offered stand F in Ryde bus station and a stand in the Newport bus station.
-Gange's did not agree the charges for either and continued to operate from the opposite side of Ryde bus station on council land, and the South Street bus stop in Newport, until its service ended.
+As well as this, Southern Vectis refused to allow competitors to use its Newport Bus Station, resulting in Gange's Minicoaches complaining to the Office of Fair Trading (OFT), who ruled that Southern Vectis must allow competitors to use the bus station or face the Competition Commission.
+As a result, Gange's was offered stand F in Ryde bus station and a stand in the Newport bus station.
+Gange's did not agree to the charges for either and continued to operate from the opposite side of Ryde bus station, located on council land, and the South Street bus stop in Newport until its bus services eventually ceased.